Eisenhower Parkway

-Eisenhower Parkway, also known as County Route 609 (CR 609), is a highway in Essex County, New Jersey, located in the municipalities of Roseland and Livingston.
-Eisenhower Parkway dead ends at South Orange Avenue (County Route 510) in Livingston near the Livingston Mall and just north of Interstate 280 in Roseland.
-The Eisenhower Parkway was planned to continue further north to Route 46 in Fairfield and further south to Route 24 in Chatham, with the latter extension to be called Triborough Road.
+Eisenhower Parkway is a road in Essex County, New Jersey, located in the municipalities of Roseland and Livingston.
+Eisenhower Parkway begins at South Orange Avenue (County Route 510) in Livingston near the Livingston Mall and heads north, following County Route 609 (CR 609) to Interstate 280 (I-280) in Roseland.
+At this interchange, the CR 609 designation ends and the road continues northeast to a dead end a short distance later.
+Eisenhower Parkway was planned to continue further north to Route 46 in Fairfield and further south to Route 24 in Chatham, with the latter extension to be called Triborough Road.
 An abandoned cloverleaf interchange exists where Triborough Road was to intersect Route 24.
 Several proposals have been generated to complete the northern half into West Caldwell.

 Route description

-The Eisenhower Parkway begins at an intersection with CR 510 in Livingston, Essex County, heading north as a four-lane divided highway.
-The road passes the Livingston Mall before becoming undivided and passing to the east of the Commonwealth Water Company Reservoir Number Three.
+Eisenhower Parkway begins at an intersection with CR 510 in Livingston, Essex County, heading north as a four-lane divided expressway.
+The road passes Livingston Mall before becoming a four-lane undivided expressway and passing to the east of the Commonwealth Water Company Reservoir Number Three.
 Upon turning northeast, the roadway becomes divided again as it crosses CR 607 and passes through forests.
-The Eisenhower Parkway intersects Route 10 at the modified Livingston Circle, at which point the road passes businesses as CR 661 branches to the east of the road.
+Eisenhower Parkway intersects Route 10 at the modified Livingston Circle, at which point the road becomes a four-lane arterial road and passes businesses as CR 661 branches to the east of the road.
 The highway heads north-northeast through more forested areas with occasional commercial development, meeting CR 661 again prior to crossing into Roseland.
 Here, the road crosses the Morristown and Erie Railway's Whippany Line and passes businesses, crossing CR 611 prior to coming to a cloverleaf interchange with I-280.
-At this interchange, the CR 609 designation ends and the Eisenhower Parkway continues northeast to a dead end a short distance later.
+At this interchange, the CR 609 designation ends and Eisenhower Parkway continues northeast to a dead end a short distance later.